 Angiography is a procedure that allows doctors to look at blood vessels in great detail using X-rays.
 If the doctors identify a narrowed portion (stenosis) of a blood vessel during the angiography procedure, they may stretch or widen it straightaway using a procedure called an angioplasty.
 This page from Great Ormond Street Hospital (GOSH) explains about an angiography and angioplasty procedure, what it involves and what to expect when your child comes to GOSH have one.

-Apert syndrome is a type of complex craniosynostosis named after the doctor who first described it in the early 20th century.
-This information sheet from Great Ormond Street Hospital (GOSH) explains the causes, symptoms and treatment of Apert syndrome and where to get help.
+Muenke syndrome is a type of complex craniosynostosis named after the doctor who first described it in the mid-1990s.
+This page from Great Ormond Street Hospital (GOSH) explains the causes, symptoms and treatment of Muenke syndrome (also known as FGFR3 associated craniosynostosis or P250arg mutation) and where to get help.